 - Costs range from $200 to $700 USD per month for one to ten job postings.

-- Glassdoor provides the best and most thorough overview of a company’s culture and value proposition than any other job board in 2020.
+- Glassdoor provides the best and most thorough overview of a company’s culture and value proposition than any other job board.

 - Employees and former candidates can post reviews and commentary about what it’s like to work at (or interview with) a given company.
 This creates an invaluable, social-proofed resource that recruiters can lean on to promote their employer brand.